About Me

 In 2021, I joined Syracuse University to help build the Global Indigenous Cultures and Environmental Justice Research Centre and Department.
 I am also a faculty affiliate/associate across several programs and departments, such as the Moynihan Institute of Global Affairs, Women’s and Gender Studies Department, Democratizing Knowledge Collective, and the Program on Latin America & the Caribbean.

-My book “Recovering Our Ancestral Foodways", is a celebration of the lore of Quechua and Māori and of the world’s Indigenous peoples in safeguarding food systems, innovation, practices, and, ultimately, the well-being of humankind.
+My book “Recovering Our Ancestral Foodways" is a celebration of the lore of Quechua and Māori and of the world’s Indigenous peoples in safeguarding food systems, innovation, practices, and, ultimately, the well-being of humankind.